Sacred Heart of Jesus Catholic School: 2003

 In 2003, a four-story building was constructed.
-The new building was named after and inaugurated by His Eminence Jaime Cardinal Sin on the first day of August.
+The new building was named after and inaugurated by Jaime Cardinal Sin on the first day of August.
 The new edifice houses the library, classrooms, science laboratory, computer room, faculty area, restrooms, home economics room, canteen, production office, and the mini grotto of the Blessed Virgin Mary.

 The School was granted a government permit to operate its first and second year levels of the secondary course.

 2004

 A new building was constructed to respond to the increasing number of students.

 2007

 As a result of the Board of Trustees' resolutions, Sta.
 Mesa Parochial School changed its name to SACRED HEART OF JESUS CATHOLIC SCHOOL.
 It was named after the patron of the parish, the Sacred Heart of Jesus.
 In the same year, SHJCS obtained its Government Permit to offer the complete Secondary Course (1st-4th year).
 The High School department received government recognition.
 At that time, Rev. Fr.
 Marion C. Munda was appointed as interim principal and Dr. Henry A. Davalos as Vice-Principal.